 Create a learning plan

-Here’s where you’ll outline all your instruction and assessment activities that will convey course content to your students for this particular unit or lesson.
+Here’s where you’ll outline all your instruction and assessment activities.
+They will convey course content to your students for this particular unit or lesson.

 Think of ways that you’ll adapt course material to different learning styles and individual needs